 This soup is special enough for an occasion like Christmas Eve dinner, and easy enough for a weeknight meal.
 This soup comes together easily with Hunt’s Petite Diced Tomatoes – the farm-fresh flavors of Hunt’s tomatoes come through in every bite of this soup.
 Hunt’s Tomatoes are peeled using FlashSteam instead of chemicals, which means no chemical by-products go back into the earth.
 It might not be the easiest way, but Hunt’s believes that it’s the right way.

 Hunt’s tomatoes are grown under the warm sun of Oakdale, California—a place with some of the richest soil on earth, and some of the most dedicated farmers on earth.
 This tomato town is the home of Hunt’s, and since 1888, they’ve been doing tomatoes their own way.
 The natural way.
 A different way.
 As far as I’m concerned, these tomatoes are some of the best that can go into a meal for my family!

-If you loved this delicious Tortellini Soup recipe, check out some of my other recipes:
+If you loved this delicious Tortellini Soup recipe, check out some of my other soup, stew and chili recipes: